Instruction and Outreach

 - No pens, food, drink, or chewing gum are allowed in the Paulson Reading Room.

 - Backpacks, briefcases, and computer cases/covers are not allowed in the Paulson Reading Room.
 We have lockers where researchers may secure personal items.
 Laptops are allowed in the Paulson Reading Room

-- All materials must be used in the Paulson Reading Room.
+- If they return to conduct research, materials must be used in the Paulson Reading Room.